4270-Crusaders/4270-SYSTEMCORE-FRC-2025-Reefscape/README.md

 > Two alliances race to **build their coral reef** and **manage ocean resources** in a 2 min 30 sec match that emphasizes precision, efficiency, and collaboration.

-- **Scoring Coral:** Deliver 3D-printed coral pieces into “Reef” structures at different heights.
+- **Scoring Coral:** Deliver coral pieces into “Reef” structures at different heights.
 - **Harvesting Algae:** Remove and score algae balls into the “Processor” or “Barge.”
 - **Endgame Challenge:** Climb and balance on the floating “Barge” cage structure.
-- **Autonomous Mode:** Navigate using AprilTags and field localization for consistent coral placement.
+- **Autonomous Mode:** Navigate through the field and perform tasks autonomously in the first 15 seconds.

 Full game manual: [FRC 2025 REEFSCAPE Manual (PDF)](https://firstfrc.blob.core.windows.net/frc2025/Manual/2025GameManual.pdf)